karlnapf/shogun-wiki/GSoC_2016_project_cookbook.md

 We also aim to remove all static interface's examples and tests.
 Those have to migrated to the new system too.

 ### Why this is cool
 Shogun's main strength is the support of a large number of target languages.
 This project is a great showcase for this killer feature.

-### Useful ressources
- * Put a list of ressources/links here
+You will touch many of Shogun's ML algorithms, learn about our build system, SWIG and how to manage  multiple computer languages in a project.
+As most of the brain work is already done, this should be a fun opportunity for students to get to know other parts of Shogun during GSoC, and to create the community feeling of working on a project together.